MichelDeudon/formations/content/en/c/reseaux/attention-et-sante-mentale.md

 <!--more-->

-<i>I feel exhausted and lacking energy due to a lack of physical activity.
-Also, I feel that my attention has dropped because of social networks.</i> - MIASHS undergraduate student at Paul Valéry University.
+> _I feel exhausted and lacking energy due to a lack of physical activity.
+Also, I feel that my attention has dropped because of social networks._ - MIASHS undergraduate student at Paul Valéry University.

 👉 See our sample of answers to the questionnaire {{% staticref "uploads/Temoignages_reseaux_sociaux_Montpellier_mai_2023.pdf" %}}Social networks, Attention and Health{{% /staticref %}} in May 2023.

 {{< figure src="featured.png" caption="I live my partials serenely.
-Part I and II. [@paulva_levetoi](https://www.instagram.com/paulva_levetoi/), May 2023.">} }
+Part I and II. [@paulva_levetoi](https://www.instagram.com/paulva_levetoi/), May 2023.">}}